Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Flows and nonflows

 \subsection{Mapping from System A to System B}

-If a ``flow'' analysis method is sufficiently well-defined we can establish a quantitative relation between systems A and B and demonstrate that the cross terms are large for the usual ``flow'' methods. ``Jets'' from A is split between ``flow,'' ``nonflow'' and ``other'' in B. ``Nonjets'' is also split, and some of ``nonjets'' may appear in ``nonflow.''
+If a ``flow'' analysis method is sufficiently well-defined we can establish a quantitative relation between systems A and B and demonstrate that the cross terms are large for the usual ``flow'' methods.
+The ``jet'' component from A is split between ``flow,'' ``nonflow'' and ``other'' in B. The ``nonjet'' component is also split, and some of ``nonjets'' may appear in ``nonflow.''
 There is no justification for assuming that ``nonflow'' + ``other'' includes all of ``jets,'' but that common assumption is the basis for ZYAM subtraction~\cite{tzyam,eplane}.